DaviVieiraS/my-test-api/README.md

-# 📨 POST Request Viewer - GitHub Pages
+# 📊 User Management System - GitHub Pages

-A simple client-side POST request viewer that works entirely in your browser using localStorage.
+A complete client-side user management system with device tracking, status protocols, and user plans.
+Works entirely in your browser using localStorage.
 Perfect for GitHub Pages!

 ## 🌐 Live Demo